Significant-Gravitas/AutoGPT/docs/content/index.md

 ## [Frontend](front-end/the-ui.md)

-Harness your AI journey with the AutoGPT Front-End.
+Harness your AI journey with the AutoGPT FrontEnd.

 - 🎮 **User-Friendly Interface** - Manage your agents effortlessly.